google/dawn/README.md

 Other generators include:

-- A C-header with the definition of nxtProcTable that is the “real” underlying NXT API exposed by the backends.
+- A C-header with the definition of dawnProcTable that is the “real” underlying NXT API exposed by the backends.
-- Glue code generating nxtProcTable for a backend with simple validation included (enum value checks etc.)
+- Glue code generating dawnProcTable for a backend with simple validation included (enum value checks etc.)
 - A mock API for testing

 ## Structure of the code